tl-its-umich-edu/ctools-project-migration-scripts/READ_ONLY/README.md

 # Developers only: Modifying and Releasing the scripts

-Developers should use the ./buildCPMTools.sh scripts to package up the perl script and associated files into a distribution tar.
+Developers should use the ./buildCPMTools.sh and ./buildBatchCPMTools.sh scripts to package up the perl script and associated files into a distribution tar.
 That file should be checked into the TARS directory and then pushed to the git repository so users can find it easily.